iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-ap-encrypted/README.md

 As a security researcher, you can extend this setup:

 - MITM Testing: Use `sslstrip` or `dnsspoof` to manipulate traffic after clients connect.
-- Evil Twin Simulation: Mimic a specific AP’s SSID and use deauthentication attacks (`aireplay-ng`) to force connections.
+- Evil Twin Simulation: Mimic a specific AP's SSID and use deauthentication attacks (`aireplay-ng`) to force connections.
 - Penetration Testing: Test client vulnerability to encrypted MITM in a controlled lab.

 ## Mitigations